Q: What does the complaint letter mean?

 Q: My student would never do anything like this so why is he/she being charged?

 A: For some students, college is a time of exploration, experimentation, and testing.
 They may be in a period of transition from late adolescence to adulthood.
 They may also be away from home and the daily influence of their parents for the first time.
 As students are testing the beliefs and values they learned at home, some may make choices that are inconsistent with these values.
 Such testing is a normal part of the developmental process.
 However, students must also learn that the choices they make may not be healthy and may have consequences.
-The Judicial System is designed to assist students with these choices and help them make appropriate decisions.
+The Student Conduct Review Process is designed to assist students with these choices and help them make appropriate decisions.

 Q: Can I be present during my son's/daughter's review?